Some terms in a query might be considered insignificant query terms.

 Relevance and Evidence

 I first began purposefully studying relevance a number of years ago, but not to help websites show up in search engines.
 My introduction to relevance as something I needed to learn, and needed to learn well, came in law school, in classes like Evidence and Criminal and Civil Procedure.
 In Evidence, we spend the class learning about the rules of evidence.
 The test for relevance under the Federal Rules of Evidence is:

 (a) it has any tendency to make a fact more or less probable than it would be without the evidence; and

 (b) the fact is of consequence in determining the action.

-Continue reading “On Relevance and Search Engines”
+Continue reading “On Search Engine Relevance”

-This idea of propagating anchor text to the page it refers to was implemented in the World Wide Web Worm [McBryan 94] especially because it helps search non-text information, and expands the search coverage with fewer downloaded documents.
+This idea of propagating anchor text to the page it refers to was implemented in the World Wide Web Worm [McBryan 94] especially because it helps search non-text information and expands the search coverage with fewer downloaded documents.
 We use anchor propagation mostly because anchor text can help provide better quality results.
 Using anchor text efficiently is technically difficult because of the large amounts of data which must be processed.
 In our current crawl of 24 million pages, we had over 259 million anchors which we indexed.

 – The Anatomy of a Large-Scale Hypertextual Web Search Engine